John Slidell: Political career

 He was the United States Attorney for the Eastern District of Louisiana from 1829 to 1833; his brother Thomas Slidell held the post from 1837 to 1838.

-Prior to the Mexican-American War, Slidell was sent to Mexico by President James Knox Polk to negotiate an agreement whereby the Rio Grande would be the southern border of Texas.
+Prior to the Mexican-American War, Slidell was sent to Mexico by President James K. Polk to negotiate an agreement whereby the Rio Grande would be the southern border of Texas.
 He also was instructed to offer, among other alternatives, a maximum of $25 million for California by Polk and his administration.
 Slidell warned Polk that the Mexican reluctance to negotiate a peaceful solution might require a show of military force by the United States to defend the border.
 Under the command of General Zachary Taylor, U.S. troops were sent into the disputed area between the Rio Grande and Nueces Rivers.
 The Mexican government, in a state of chaos at the time, rejected Slidell's mission.
 After Mexican forces repelled a U.S. scouting expedition, the United States declared war on Mexico on May 13, 1846.

 Slidell developed a close friendship with James Buchanan when Buchanan was Secretary of State.

 Slidell was elected to the Senate in 1853 and cast his lot with other pro-Southern congressmen to repeal the Missouri Compromise, acquire Cuba, and admit Kansas as a slave state.
 In the 1860 campaign, Slidell supported Democratic presidential candidate John C. Breckinridge but remained a pro-Union moderate until Abraham Lincoln's election resulted in the Southern states seceding.
 At the Democratic National Convention in Charleston, South Carolina, in April 1860, Slidell plotted with Fire-Eaters, such as William Lowndes Yancey of Alabama, to stymie the nomination of the popular Northern Democratic Senator Stephen A. Douglas of Illinois.